 The Show Relay is mix of audio feeds from the sound desk of a performance which patrons can tune in to and is available at every performance.
 This clarifies music, sound effects and vocal lines involved in the shows and is of particular importance for those with poor hearing to never miss a moment.

 Audio Description is a supplementary live commentary of the action.
-Before the show, the describer commences an introduction that covers cast descriptions, character relationships and details about costumes and set.
+Before the show, the describer commences an introduction that covers cast descriptions and details about costumes and set.
 We offer Audio Described performances usually once a month.
 This option is important for our blind and visually impaired patrons to give them the full theatre experience.

 Trusts & Foundations